dotnet/AspNetCore.Docs/aspnetcore/hosting/ihostingstartup.md

 ## Discover loaded hosting startup assemblies

 To discover hosting startup assemblies loaded by the app or by libraries, enable logging and check the application logs.
-Errors that occur when loading assemblies are also logged.
-Loaded hosting startup assemblies are logged at the Debug level, and errors are always logged.
+Errors that occur when loading assemblies are logged.
+Loaded hosting startup assemblies are logged at the Debug level, and all errors are logged.

-It's also possible to read the value of the [HostingStartupAssembliesKey](/dotnet/api/microsoft.aspnetcore.hosting.webhostdefaults.hostingstartupassemblieskey).
-The sample app reads the key into a `string` array and displays the result in the app's Index page:
+The sample app reads the the [HostingStartupAssembliesKey](/dotnet/api/microsoft.aspnetcore.hosting.webhostdefaults.hostingstartupassemblieskey) into a `string` array and displays the result in the app's Index page:

 [!code-csharp[Main](ihostingstartup/sample/HostingStartupSample/Pages/Index.cshtml.cs?name=snippet1&highlight=14-16)]